pymc-devs/pymc-examples/myst_nbs/case_studies/bayesian_ab_testing_introduction.myst.md

 )
 ```

 This notebook demonstrates how to implement a Bayesian analysis of an A/B test.
-We implement the models discussed in VWO's [Bayesian A/B Testing Whitepaper](https://vwo.com/downloads/VWO_SmartStats_technical_whitepaper.pdf), and discuss the effect of different prior choices for these models.
+We implement the models discussed in VWO's Bayesian A/B Testing Whitepaper {cite:p}`stucchio2015bayesian`, and discuss the effect of different prior choices for these models.
 This notebook does _not_ discuss other related topics like how to choose a prior, early stopping, and power analysis.

 #### What is A/B testing?